Drew Residence: Description

 Each of the side wings contains two rooms.
 Those in the western wing are separated by pairs of folding, panelled timber doors.
 Those in the eastern wing function as bedrooms and do not have connecting access.
 The side rooms which face Wharf Street are accessed both from the front verandah and from the large rooms which open off the vestibule.
 The two rooms which face the creek are accessed from rooms at the rear of the house.

 Beyond the vestibule a door opens into a room at the rear of the house which overlooks Cabbage Tree Creek, and from which two small rooms open, one either side, entered via arches, one of which is an early arch.
 These are the rooms which give access to the rear rooms in the side wings.
 The back room on the western side also has access to an external set of stairs, but the stair to the room on the eastern side has been removed.
 Later bathroom extensions at the rear are accessed from these rooms also.

 A narrow stair in the vestibule leads to two small attic bedrooms with arched doorways.
 From the front attic room another narrow stair leads to the tower viewing room.

-The enclosed undercroft, which is accessed via a recent stair in the room behind the vestibule, contains an living space, dining area and kitchen.
+The enclosed undercroft, which is accessed via a recent stair in the room behind the vestibule, contains a living space, dining area and kitchen.
 The chimney at this level has a double fireplace, which is of recent construction, but utilising the base of the original chimney.
 A recent galvanised iron awning extends from the rear of the undercroft.

 The grounds have been altered, and the only evidence of the boatshed are two slipways, now covered by rapid mangrove re-growth.
 A recent timber jetty extends from the rear of the property into Cabbage Tree Creek, and later sheds replace the stables along the northwestern boundary of the property.
 A tennis court has been constructed in the southeast corner of the block along the creek frontage, and gardens have been built up in front of the house.
 Paved paths have been added and the driveway cemented.
 The front fence along Wharf Street has three ornate timber gates, one situated in front of the stairs leading to the front entrance, and the other two on the eastern side of the property which give vehicle access.
 These are 1947 replicas of the original timber gates.